-The first principle clarifies that the element selection process should be based on the reporting requirements prescribed by the SEC.
+The first principle establishes that the element selection process should be based on the reporting requirements prescribed by the SEC.
 Making the reporting requirements for public companies the primary consideration for element selection clarifies how registrants use the taxonomy in a consistent manner for similar events or transactions.
-The SEC has adopted this approach and the EDGAR Filer Manual (EFM) has been clarified to require the authoritative reference be the first characteristic to consider when selecting an element (EFM 6.6.29) along with the period type, data type, and standard documentation labels.
+The SEC has adopted this approach and the EDGAR Filer Manual (EFM) requires the authoritative reference to be the first characteristic to consider when selecting an element (EFM 6.6.29) along with the period type, data type, and standard documentation labels.

 The second principle addresses simplification of data modeling.
-Tagging using the authorized taxonomies should not allow for multiple ways to tag the same required disclosure.
-This makes the data less comparable and more difficult to consume.
+Tagging using the authorized taxonomies should not allow for multiple ways to tag the same required disclosure, which would make the data less comparable and more difficult to consume.
 Accounting standards require uniform disclosures for the same events and transactions.
-The DQC guidance issued based on this guiding principle will provide a standardized data model that will provide a uniform way to tag a required disclosure.
+The DQC guidance issued based on this guiding principle provides a standardized data model for uniform tagging of a required disclosure.

-Element extensions are used to convey entity specific information that is not included in a base taxonomy.
-The third guiding principle addresses when extensions can be used and linked to a standard element in the taxonomy, which allows the extensions to be machine readable because their meaning can be explicitly understood in an automated process.
+The third principle addresses when extensions can be used, and linked to a standard element in the taxonomy, which allows the extensions to be machine readable because their meaning can be explicitly understood in an automated process.
 The mission of the Entity Specific Disclosure Task Force of XBRL International is to develop best practices and recommendations on how to ensure that users have sufficient context to automatically handle entity specific disclosures (i.e., ensuring extensions have a useful relationship to standard elements in a base taxonomy).
-The DQC plans to leverage the recommendations of that task force within the topical guidance developed by the DQC.
+The DQC leverages the recommendations of that task force within the topical guidance developed by the DQC.

 The DQC may decide to add, remove or update guiding principles as needed.
-It is expected that the DQC will consider all guiding principles in the development of guidance on topical areas.
+The DQC considers all guiding principles in the development of guidance on topical areas.